kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

          replicas: 0
    ```

-Ideas:
+### Ideas

-1. Split into messaging programs and "sinks"?
-Personally, I would do it later.
+1. Split into messaging programs and "sinks".

 ## Resource configuration